santosh2407/A-Highly-Configurable-Cordic-IP-Core/README.md

 <h3 align="left">CORDIC IP CORE Implementation:</h3>
 <h4 align="left">1.
 Functional Verification: </h4>
-- This is the first step of the implementation of the CORDIC IP CORE, where I have written a piece of verilog code and performed functional verification by using a tool called <b>Cadence NC Launch.</b>
+- This is the first step of the implementation of the CORDIC IP CORE, where I have written a piece of verilog code and performed functional verification by using a tool called <b>Cadence Incisive.</b>

 ![Screenshot from 2023-05-01 07-02-37](https://user-images.githubusercontent.com/99958597/235753209-039d3614-d0bb-4be5-9d07-2ddbc75dd4a0.png)